iBz-04/raya/README.md

 ## Caution

-raya interacts directly with your raya OS at the GUI layer to perform actions.
+raya interacts directly with your windows OS at the GUI layer to perform actions.
 While designed to be intelligent and safe, it can make mistakes that might cause unintended changes.
 Use with care.

 ## 🪪 License